Compare three popular platforms that give students an authentic audience for their writing.

 Olga Dysthe, professor of education at the University of Bergen, separates student writing into two categories: thinking-writing and presentation-writing.
 The first kind happens when students are working through an issue.
 It is private and usually unstructured, such as talking to yourself.
 The second kind is normally assessed: formal (or formulaic) and undervalued by students as anything more than a grade.
 Reflective blogging is a great tool to combine the best of both of these types of writing.

 Blogging gives kids an authentic audience.
 That audience may be their classmates, their school, or the whole world.
 We need to show the value of writing by having more readers than the teacher.

 Blogging also provides a new avenue for feedback.
 Teachers can gauge understanding by reading their students' blogs.
 Commenters (known and unknown) can provide new questions and comments to deepen learning, too.

 Writing online allows a discussion to continue regardless of time and location.
-One study found this freedom improved new teacher training.
-There's no reason to believe that same benefit wouldn't extend to students.
+This freedom can improve new teacher training, and there's no reason to believe that the same benefit wouldn't extend to students.

 Personally, I reflected on my teaching at the end of each week last year.
 Sometimes it was painful to admit to the world that a lesson flopped, but it also helped me focus on finding new strategies to help me reach my students.